ginogeorgiev/Unity-Prototyping-Toolkit/docs/Q2 Quick Start Guide.md

 ```

 **Implementing the Health Controller**
-The `HealthController` script manages player health manipulation and triggers the game over event.
+The `HealthController` script manages player health manipulation.
 It performs the following:
 - Subtracts the specified damage amount from the player's health.
-- Sends a `gameOver_EmptyEvent` if the player's health reaches zero or lower.
 ```csharp
 public class HealthController : MonoBehaviour
 {